matthewmcvickar/matthewmcvickar.com/README.md

     $ grunt
     ```

-    Make changes to files in the `src/` directory and they will be processed into the `/build` directory.
+    Make changes to files in the `src` directory and they will be processed into the `_site` directory.

-1. Go to [http://localhost:5000](http://localhost:5000) to see the running site.

 1. ***Get started!***